aslotte/aslotte.github.io/_posts/2020-03-19-5-reasons-why-you-as-a-net-developer-should-venture-into-machine-learning-today.md

 ---
-title: 5 Reasons Why You Should Venture Into Machine Learning Today
+title: 5 Reasons Why You As a Developer Should Venture Into Machine Learning Today
 comments: true
 tags:
   - '#machinelearning #getstarted #community'